Provider Access Statement

 The school employs a Careers Education, Information, Advice and Guidance (CEIAG) Coordinator to provide advice to across Key Stage 3 and 4.
 In addition, we provide impartial and independent careers advice and guidance by engaging with Prospects.

-In the first instance, we encourage providers who are interested in coming into the school to contact Mrs Jane Lenihan, the Head Teacher’s PA, to ensure this is an appropriate activity.
+In the first instance, we encourage providers who are interested in coming into the school to contact Miss Gill, Assistant Headteacher, to ensure this is an appropriate activity.
 This is then forwarded on to the school’s CEIAG coordinator who organises the event or opportunity if it is appropriate.

 To make an enquiry to work with the school, please contact firstname.lastname@example.org